Deep Dive

 • Advising Leadership.
 Serving as a legal advisor to the company executives and leadership, including interpreting laws, rulings, and regulations, and advising on strategy and risks.

 • Team leadership.
 Leading a team of attorneys, paralegals, and other legal professionals.
 This involves mentoring, delegating tasks, ensuring professional development, and maintaining a cohesive team that efficiently meets the company’s legal needs.
+This can also include being the executive sponsorship for any new legaltech adoption initiatives, such as modern intake and workflow automation software.

 • Regulatory compliance.
 Companies must often navigate a maze of regulations and compliance requirements set by various government bodies.
 The GC is at the helm of these interactions, ensuring the company remains in good standing.